zulip/zulip-gci/tasks/interactive-bots.md

   ```

   Replace the placeholder `<api-key>` in the example with an existing user API
   key and placeholder `<email>` with the user email.
 The placeholder `<dev-url>`
   should point to your development environment URL.

+  If you're running your bot in the droplet, alongside your Zulip instance, the
+  `<dev-url>` will be `localhost:9991`.

 * Create a `followup` stream.

-* Use "Manage Streams" to subscribe your bot to the following streams: devel, social, and followup
+* Use `Manage Streams` to subscribe your bot to the following streams: `devel`,
+`social`, and `followup`.

-* Run the followup bot:
+* Run the followup bot outside of your VM:

   ```
   cd ~/zulip/contrib_bots
   python run.py lib/followup.py --config-file ~/.zuliprc-local
   ```

+  Make sure to point to your `.zuliprc-local` file - if you have created it in
+  a different folder than `~`, you have to point to the right folder, e.g.
+  `../../.zuliprc-local`.

 * Test manually that the followup bot is working on the local Zulip instance,
 by:

   a. sending a few messages starting with `@followup` and `@follow-up` from
-  different streams, such as "devel" and "social"
+  different streams, such as `devel` and `social`

   b. checking that the messages showed up in the `followup` stream, prepended by
   the sender email

-* Take screenshots showing that the bot is working, i.e. your terminal window
+* Take screenshots showing that the bot is working, make sure to have screenshots
+of:

+ - your terminal window with the bot running, including the command you used to
+ run the bot and the output with the bot description
+ - messages sent to the bot in the `devel` and `social` streams
-with the bot working, messages sent by the bot in the followup stream.
-Add the
+ - messages sent by the bot in the followup stream
+ - any other screenshots you find relevant

-screenshots to `interactive-bots/followup/<username>/`.
+Add the screenshots to `interactive-bots/followup/<username>/`.
+Make sure your
+filenames include no white spaces or underscores, use dashes (`-`) as connectors.

 * Note down any places you got stuck, problems or errors you ran into while
 doing this setup process.
 Add your notes as a `notes.md` file to